Logo Concurso Mobile

 (S. Prokofiev, D. Shostakovich, B. Bartók, R. Schedrin, P. Hindemith, A. Schonberg, A. Berg, A. Webern, I. Albeniz, E. Granados, M. de Falla, A. Ginastera, among others)

-Adults Group Repertoire
+Senior Group Repertoire

 1. Video Qualification Stage

-2. First Stage - Maximum Duration (35 minutes)
+2. First Stage - Maximum duration (35 minutes)

-• An étude from F. Chopin, Op.
+• One étude by F. Chopin, Op.
 10 or Op.
 25

 (Op.
 10, No. 3; Op.
-10, No. 6 and the postopus études cannot be played)
+10, No. 6 and the posthumous études cannot be played)

 (F. Liszt, S. Rachmaninov, C. Debussy, A. Skriabin, S. Prokofiev, among others)

-• A prelude and fugue from J. S. Bach
+• One prelude and fugue by J.S.
+Bach

-(The following sonatas cannot be played: L. v.
-Beethoven - Sonata, Op.
-49, No. 1 y No. 2; L. v.
-Beethoven - Sonata, Op.
+(The following sonatas cannot be played: L.v.
+Beethoven - Sonata Op.
+49 No. 1 and No. 2; L.v.
+Beethoven - Sonata Op.
 79)

-3. Second Stage - Maximum Duration (50 minutes)
+3. Second Stage - Maximum duration (50 minutes)

-(F. Chopin, R. Schumann, F. Schubert, J. Brahms, F. Liszt, F. Mendelssohn, E. Grieg, P. I. Tchaikovsky, C. Franck, M. Mussorgsky, among others)
+(F. Chopin, R. Schumann, F. Schubert, J. Brahms, F. Liszt, F. Mendelssohn, E. Grieg, P.I.
+Tchaikovsky, C. Franck, M. Mussorgsky, S. Rachmaninov, among others)

 (S. Prokofiev, D. Shostakovich, B. Bartók, R. Schedrin, P. Hindemith, A. Schonberg, A. Berg, A. Webern, I. Albeniz, E. Granados, M. de Falla, A. Ginastera, among others)